Skip to main content

 Chrome

-The deployment setup for Chrome is done via a computer configuration profile and payload that you must configure in Jamf Pro using a custom JSON schema manifest provided by Cerby.
+The deployment setup for Chrome is done via a configuration file and payload that you must set up in Jamf Pro using custom XML snippets provided by Cerby.

-After the setup, Jamf Pro will distribute the configuration and payload according to the distribution method and target endpoints you define, and the Cerby browser extension will be installed automatically.
+After the setup, Jamf Pro distributes the configuration and payload according to the distribution method and target endpoints you define, and the Cerby browser extension is installed automatically.

 Deployment setup